Blog

 2023

-The roles of OLTP and OLAP databases, and Lambda Architecture for managing large volumes of real-time and historical data.
+The article looks at the different data requirements of frontline workers and business analysts, the roles of OLTP and OLAP databases, and the concept of Lambda Architecture for managing large volumes of real-time and historical data.

 2022